ankushdhojkarki/Python-Mini-Projects/To-do List/README.md

 # ✅ To-do List – A Simple Task Manager in Python

 This is a beginner-friendly command-line To-do List application built using Python.
-It allows users to add, view, mark, and remove tasks efficiently through an interactive menu.
+It allows users to add, view, and remove tasks efficiently through an interactive menu.

 ---